anttirauhala/traffic-stations/README.md

 Deployment is done using AWS CDK.

-Backdend and frontend are both deployed to the AWS cloud.
+Backend and frontend are both deployed to the AWS cloud.

-See deployent results to get backend and frontend urls.
+See deployment results to get backend and frontend urls.

 First ensure that you have AWS CLI configured and rights to deploy.